Lincoln City Libraries: Old Main Library

 The Old Main Library was the former central branch of Lincoln City Libraries.
 It was announced in 1899 after a $75,000 donation from Andrew Carnegie.
 The library began construction in 1900 and opened in 1902.
 The library was demolished in 1961 to make way for its successor, Martin Bennet Public Library.
 The main branch then moved to a temporary location on the second floor of the Pontiac-Cadillac Co.
 Building.
 Martin Bennet later opened in 1962.

 Anderson Branch Library

 The Anderson Branch Library is the Northeastern branch of Lincoln City Libraries.
 The library is located at 3635 Touzalin Ave.
 The library was built from a bond issue passed in 1969.
 Construction began in 1970 and the library officially opened in October 1971.
-The library was named for former Nebraska governor and Lincoln mayor Victor E. Anderson.
+The library was named for former Nebraska governor and Lincoln mayor Victor Anderson.
 The library was designed with an open-space design, and was designed by the Clark and Enerson architectural firm.
 The library closed in 1998 for renovations, which were completed in 1999.